What You Should Know About Georgia Personal Injury Statute of Limitations

 Contact a Georgia Personal Injury Lawyer For Assistance

 Avoid delay.
 Because of Georgia’s personal injury statute of limitations, you should contact a lawyer as soon as possible.
 Two years might sound like a long time, but you will be busy seeking medical care and possibly attending rehabilitation.
 You also need to leave time to negotiate with the defendant or their insurance carrier.

 Rather than delay, reach out to a Georgia personal injury attorney today.
 Your lawyer can analyze how to best protect your rights, which might include filing a lawsuit immediately if you are bumping up against the statute of limitation deadline.

-To schedule your free consultation with one of our Georgia lawyers, call Blasingame, Burch, Garrard & Ashley at 706-354-4000.
+To schedule your free consultation with one of our Georgia injury lawyers, call Blasingame, Burch, Garrard & Ashley at 706-354-4000.